vintasoftware/entity-embed/docs/guide/usage.rst

 It's also possible to run Entity Embed from the command line, check the :ref:`Command Line Interface <cli>` guide.

+.. _deduplication:

 Deduplication
 -------------

 Let's learn first how to perform Deduplication on Entity Embed.
-After that, we can learn the specifics on how to perform :ref:`Record Linkage`.
+After that, we can learn the specifics on how to perform :ref:`Record Linkage <record_linkage>`.
 Deduplication means finding duplicates within a single dataset.
 Record Linkage means finding matching rows across two datasets.

 Preparing the data
 ~~~~~~~~~~~~~~~~~~